The Lord is my shepherd, I shall not want.

 Nikko, “The target and security team meet every Monday to count receipts from dealers.
 Leroy channels the money to various overseas missions the rest of the week and creates inflated expense and administrative costs.
 Monthly meetings are to divvy up laundered cash back to dealers.”

 Janah, “More cash at the monthly meetings.
 There’s the usual donations, the dealer’s money gets mingled in with the church’s.
-But at the monthly meeting there’s the dirty money plus the laundered money.
+But at the monthly meeting there’s the dirty money plus the baptized money.
 We should make the maximum dent possible.
-There’s no additional security at the monthly.
-The same security teams that bring the dirty cash deliver the baptized cash to the dealers.”
+There’s no additional security at the monthly.”

 “Let’s see, the next monthly meeting is…”